South county version of Paul Bunyan?

 Heck, that’s the Mousetrap gear….

-ecbaldwin Premium Member 12 months ago
+ecbaldwin Premium Member over 1 year ago

 More likely Big Ben Covington…